About

 Return to top

-A. 4.8 How do I stop my cursor from accidently slipping to another system?
+A. 4.8 How do I stop my cursor from accidentally slipping to another system?

 There are several ways of stopping the cursor from leaving a system: